Adobe Lightroom Guide

 Save Time By Applying Presets on Import

-As our last tip, you can do a lot with your photos during the import process.
-Once you’ve selected all the photos you want to edit, you can rename them, specify where they should go, apply presets, and more.
+As our last tip, you can do much with your photos during the import process.
+Once you’ve selected all the images you want to edit, you can rename them, specify where they should go, apply presets, and more.